Maintain Rapport and Gain Distance From A Close Talker

 It’s important to note that however big your personal space bubble is, you should give yourself permission to speak up when someone’s making you feel uncomfortable.
 Your body, your rules.
 With that said, sometimes it’s smart to have a subtle way to put some distance between you and the other person and still maintain the rapport.

-The Subtle Technique
+The Close Talker: The Subtle Technique

 The suggestion I gave my client is the same advice I gave my niece.
 When you want to maintain rapport and put distance between yourself and a close talker do this: